 On March 29, 2022, OTHERWISE presents its final event, POLYMORPHIC FUTURES, an interactive exhibition showcasing works by artist-researchers Flurina Gradin, Seraina Dür, Jonas Gillmann, Marit Mihklepp, Karolina Sobecka, Bernadette Köbele, Michail Rybakov and Vanessa Lorenzo Toquero.
 They took part in a collaborative learning journey over one year.

-Divided into two-part you can join Trainstation Temporalities with participating artist-researchers: Flurina Gradin, Seraina Dür and Jonas Gillmann from 19:00 to 20:15 CET.
+Divided into two-part, you can join Trainstation Temporalities with participating artist-researchers: Flurina Gradin, Seraina Dür and Jonas Gillmann from 19:00 to 20:15 CET.
 Then, from 20:30 to 22:00 CET, you can explore the Interactive Exhibition, a polymorphic universe consisting of video works, sound installations and performances and exchange with the artist-researchers Marit Mihklepp Karolina Sobecka, Bernadette Köbele, Michail Rybakov and Vanessa Lorenzo Toquero.

 Karolina Sobecka’s audio-visual installation will ground the making of micro-climates in a heatmap generated from the surrounding area in Zurich.
 Michail Rybakov begs whether there is something like vegetal intimacy and if we have the right tools to comprehend it.
-While Vanessa Lorenzo Toquero’s performance equips us with a set of prostheses needed to recognise our entanglements with non-human others.
+At the same time, Vanessa Lorenzo Toquero’s performance equips us with a set of prostheses needed to recognise our entanglements with non-human others.